albanie/collaborative-experts/misc/datasets/msrvtt/README.md

 1. [train_list_full.txt](train_list_dev.txt) (6513 videos), [val_list_full.txt](val_list_full.txt) (497 videos) and [test_list_full.txt](test_list_full.txt) (2990 videos).

+**Label Noise**

+It is worth being aware that there is a reasonable degree of label noise in the MSRVTT dataset (for instance, captions which are duplicated across videos).

 **Tar contents**

 A list of the contents of the tar file are given in [tar_include.txt](tar_include.txt).
+The gzipped form of the file is 19.6 GiB.

 **Features from MoEE [2]**